-Habib University’s Entrance Examination for AHSS is a computer-based standardized test from College Board, the world leader in student assessment.
-The EE for AHSS assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in Arithmetic.
-It is mandatory for all applicants, except those who qualify for the test exemption based on their SAT I scores or Grades as per the details given in the section of ‘Exemptions from HU Entrance Examinations‘.
+The Entrance Examination for AHSS assesses your English reading and sentence-formation skills, your ability to express your thoughts in writing, and competence in Arithmetic.
+It is mandatory for all applicants to appear for the HU Entrance Examination, except those who qualify for the test exemption based on their SAT I scores (partial exemption only) or Grades as per the details given in the section of ‘Exemptions from HU Entrance Examinations‘.

 Time required to complete the Test